sftcd/surveys/README.md

 ## Analysis

-Initially, I want to analyse the mail speakers into the following classes:
+As a first cut, I've analysed the mail speakers into the following classes:

-- good-looking
-- medium-looking
-- self-signed
-- bad-looking
-- dunno
-- exceptions (in the try/catch sense)

-First cut will be to define these as:

 - "good-looking" : Talks SMTPTLS with certs that chain to a browser-trusted root
 - "medium-looking" : Talks STARTTLS ok but without a cert like the above (maybe a local root)